TanStack/table/docs/api.md

   - Optional
   - A nested array of columns.
   - If defined, the column will act as a header group.
 Columns can be recursively nested as much as needed.
-- `show: Boolean | Function`
-  - Optional
-  - Defaults to `true`
-  - If set to `false`, the column will be hidden.
-  - If set to a `function`, it will be called with the current table instance and can then return `true` or `false`.
-  - The data model for hidden columns is still calculated including sorting, filters, and grouping.
 - `Header: String | Function | React.Component => JSX`
   - Optional
   - Defaults to `() => null`